cognitive-robotics-course/lynxmotion_al5d_description/README.md

 `rosrun lynxmotion_al5d_description spawn_brick -c red -y 0.170`

+This second example create a **blue** brick named `mybrick` at position (0.1, 0.1, 0.1) with no rotation.

+`rosrun lynxmotion_al5d_description spawn_brick -n mybrick -c red -x 0.1 -y 0.1 -z 0.1`

 Note: Only the color is a required parameter and the user can feel free to put the only values that are different than zero.

+#### Accessing the pose of a brick

+In order to get the pose of a particular brick, the syntax of the command to execute from a command line terminal is as below.

+`rostopic echo /lynxmotion_al5d/<brick name>/pose`

+For example, the command `rostopic echo /lynxmotion_al5d/brick1/pose` will display the position and orientation of brick1 if it exists.

 #### Killing bricks